bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Organize control.lua into a couple more files (like, boostrange.lua), etc

+-- TODO Ask for a way to specify a sprite layer in radius_visualisation_specification as a big circle (instead of always square)
+--      Or just give us a 'range' parameter on arbitrary entities

 -- TODO rename searchlightFriendRadius to searchlightRangeBoostRadius or something

--- TODO Be more meticulous in checking entity.isValid on objects before we use them
+-- TODO Be more meticulous in checking entity.isValid on objects before we use them (including players, characters, cursors, item stacks, etc)

 -- TODO We should drastically reduce the fire rate of boosted turrets while firing on foes outside their original range --      Or maybe only boost one turret per searchlight (Maybe a repeatable tech can boost the count of boostables per SL up to like 20?)

+-- TODO use integration_patch when we're tidying up the graphics

+-- TODO implement on_entity_settings_pasted event & prototype feature "additional_pastable_entities" to let us know when people copy circuit settings between searchlights

 -- TODO Ask a devleoper on the forums for an 'on_save' event, or for a way in general to make sure that uninstalling our mod will give people back their original turrets.
 --      (Alterntatively, ask for the simple ability to increase turret range during run time)